Taurine in Cats: Signs of Deficiency and the Choosing Taurine Supplement for Cats 2025

 - Step 2: Immediate diet audit; switch to complete feline diet if needed.

-- Step 3: Begin taurine supplement for cats at vet‑recommended dose (commonly 250–500 mg/day adult cats).
+- Step 3: Begin taurine supplement for cats at vet‑recommended dose.

-- Step 4: Split dose with meals; consistency improves uptake and tolerance.
+- Step 4: Dose with meals; consistency improves uptake and tolerance.

 - Step 5: Recheck in 4–8 weeks (clinical signs, possibly blood taurine or cardiac imaging if indicated).